maping/java-maven-spring-boot-todo-web-app/README.md

-# A Java Maven To Do List Web App using Spring Boot and MySQL
+# A Java Maven ToDo Web App using Spring Boot and MySQL

 A simple Todo list application using Spring Boot with the following options:
 - Spring JPA and MySQL for data persistence